Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 ## Trapdoor functions
 They refer to operations that are easy to calculate in one direction but difficult to reverse without special knowledge.

 One example is modulus (%), which gets the remainder from a division.
-It would be difficult to reverse this equation as without knowing the divisor and quotient, it is impossible to guess what the original number is.
+It would be difficult to reverse the modulus equation as without knowing the divisor and quotient, it is impossible to guess what the original number is.

 ## Introducing more characters or mapping multiple characters to a plaintext character
-This would reduce the effectiveness of frequency analysis.
+This would reduce the effectiveness of frequency analysis, which analyses the frequency of letters occurring in any English text to give hints as to the identity of the plaintext letter.

-Such as what is done in homophonic ciphers,
+Such as what is done in homophonic ciphers, since for each percentage a character will